The Fragrant Flower Blooms with Dignity: Main

-A beautiful, kind and caring young student from a humble family enrolled at the all-girls Kikyo Private Academy under a scholarship.
+A beautiful, kind and caring young student from a humble family enrolled at the all-girls Kikyo Private Academy on a scholarship.
 She excels in her grades and is highly regarded by her peers.
-After meeting Rintaro one fateful night at his cake shop, when he showed to her in distress overwhelming kindness and consolation, she is a regular customer at the bakery and sees Rintaro's kindhearted nature rather than his intimidating looks, and falls in love with him right after discovering he goes to the school next to her.
+After meeting Rintaro one fateful night at his cake shop, when she was in distress he showed to her overwhelming kindness and consolation.
+She is a regular customer at the bakery and sees Rintaro's kindhearted nature rather than his intimidating looks, and falls in love with him right after discovering he goes to the school next to her.
 She is a glutton for the pastries at the bakery.
 Due to her small size, Rintaro initially mistook her for a junior high school student.
 She and Rintaro later start dating after they confess their feelings to each other.